Safety

 Using risk assessment (machines & equipment, chemical substances, work) to build an environment that is kind to workers

-As part of Toyota Boshoku’s Occupational Safety and Health Management System, we have introduced risk assessments for machines and equipment, chemical substances, and work operations, based on government guidelines regarding harmful or dangerous substances.
+As part of Toyota Boshoku's Occupational Safety and Health Management System, we have introduced risk assessments for machines and equipment, chemical substances, and work operations, based on government guidelines regarding harmful or dangerous substances.
 As a result, we are identifying possible sources of risk throughout the various steps of our manufacturing process design and taking measures to limit such risks to within acceptable limits, while enacting appropriate measures to manage any risks that remain.
-Additionally, when installing new machines and equipment, company members with responsibility for production engineering, manufacturing, maintenance and safety make visits to the relevant manufacturers.
-We then perform checks based on the findings of previous risk assessments, while at all times carrying out uncompromising safety measures.
+Particularly when installing new machines and equipment, employees with responsibility for production engineering, manufacturing, maintenance and safety make visits to the relevant manufacturers.
+We then perform checks based on previously implemented risk assessments, while at all times carrying out uncompromising safety measures.
+We also carry out periodic risk assessments for existing equipment.

-These risk assessments are performed not only for the benefit of our company members, but also to address any possible risks that may be encountered by visitors or business partners.
+The three risk assessments are performed not only for the benefit of our company members, but also to identify any possible risks that may be encountered by visitors or business partners.
 Finally, we are also performing appropriate health hazard prevention in relation to conditions and quantity of all harmful chemical substances used in our production processes.

-In fiscal 2025, as in previous years, a safety and fire prevention cross-check by top management of each plant was implemented globally.
+As part of this process, in fiscal 2026, Safety and Fire Prevention Cross-check by top management of each plant was implemented globally.

-Entity top management visits entities not under their jurisdiction to check items such as the status of 4S Seiri (Sort), Seiton (Set in order), Seiso (Shine) and Seiketsu (Standardize), to verify the environment for the practice of Stop, Call, and Wait, and to check safety measures at facilities, etc.
+Top management of each entity visits entities not under their jurisdiction to check items such as the status of practice of 4S and the practice of STOP-CALL-WAIT, and to check safety measures at facilities, etc.

 Global safety and fire prevention inspections by functional divisions

-Members of the Health & Safety Center visit entities outside Japan to conduct safety and fire prevention inspections.
-They point out equipment malfunctions and unsafe operations, and promote improvements.
+Members of the Safety Promotion Division visit various entities of Toyota Boshoku group to conduct safety and fire prevention inspections on a Genchi-Genbutsu (Go and see for yourself) basis.
+Through these inspections, they point out equipment malfunctions and unsafe operations, and promote improvements at each entity.

 Safety Education